JuliaDataScience/JuliaDataScience/contents/transform.md

 sco(s; process=without_caption_label)
 ```

-The same thing can also be written with `select` as follows:
+The same transformation can also be written with `select` as follows:

 ```jl
 s = """